thunderysteak/thunderysteak.github.io/wow-data-extract-cheat-sheet.md

 **.anim** files are low priority sequences (e.g. emotes) are in extra files to allow for lazy loading.
 Required for M2 decompiling.
 **WMO** files contain world map objects.
 They have a chunked structure with root WMO and group WMO file.
 **ADT** files contain terrain and object information for map tiles.
-**BLP** files store textures with precalculated mipmaps and contain alpha map with DXT compression
+**BLP** files store textures with precalculated mipmaps and contain alpha map with DXT or similar compression.

 ## The tools